Two games decided by a total of three runs highlighted last night’s play in Junior Babe Ruth action at Twillman Field in Harley park.

 Dalton Bealmer was 2-for-4 with a single and a double while Ryan Sprigg added two singles, Austin Day with one double and Clayton Lang, Morgan Browning and Ryan Young each with one single.

 For A&W, Neil Sanders went 2-for-4 with a single and a double while Jon Gerke added two singles and Quincy Banuet and Jady Reese each with one single.

 In the nightcap, Medical Arts got on the board first with two runs in the bottom-half of the third on back-to-back doubles by Jordan Copeland and Eric VanderLinden and a single by Josh Judd.

-Meanwhile, after holding Imhoff’s Appliance for the fourth straight inning, Medical Arts came back and added another run in the bottom-half of the inning when Andrew Garrison singled to score Mark Garrison, who was hit by a pitch earlier in the inning.
+Page 2 of 2 - Meanwhile, after holding Imhoff’s Appliance for the fourth straight inning, Medical Arts came back and added another run in the bottom-half of the inning when Andrew Garrison singled to score Mark Garrison, who was hit by a pitch earlier in the inning.